 Debt is absolutely going to be the biggest killer of your journey towards financial freedom.
 That’s especially true if you’re in high-interest debt in the form of credit cards or personal loans.
 But any kind of debt, except for arguably mortgage debt with a very low interest rate, is definitely going to hold you back on your goals.

 You may also want to look into transferring your debt to a 0% balance transfer credit card.
 This is great if you know you can get rid of your debt within a year or so which is about how long the 0% interest rate usually lasts.
-Take a look at our list of best balance transfer credit cards here.
+You can see those offers here.

 2. Accelerate with a Side Gig

 The other key is to make sure your side gig money, outside of what the government requires you to pay in taxes, goes straight towards your financial goals.
 If you’re still in debt besides your mortgage, you should most likely put your money towards that debt.
-And if you’re out of debt and ready to start saving hardcore, the money can go towards your savings goals.
+And if you’re out of debt and ready to start focusing on saving, the money can go towards your savings goals.

 3. Blow Up Your Goals with Automation

-One of the best tools to come to humankind in recent years, I think, is automation.
+One of the best tools now available is automation.
 Being able to automate simple tasks and payments is an amazing way to save time and brain power.
 And when it comes to financial freedom, automation is a great way to stay on track.